 Located in the center of "Canyon Country," Page is just a short drive away from the North or South Rim of the Grand Canyon, Bryce and Zion National Parks, Monument Valley, and Canyon De Chelley.

-Annual events include golf tournaments on Lake Powell National Golf Course, bass fishing tournaments, mountain bike racing, rodeos, Native American dance performances and pow wows, art shows and an annual air show.
+Annual events include golf tournaments on Lake Powell National Golf Course, bass fishing tournaments, rodeos, Native American dance performances and pow wows, art shows and our annual Balloon Regatta.

 Population Open or Close